college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

     iv.
 Ligand feature file `*.csv` from `5(c) or 6(h)`.

-    b) This KNIME workflow process the supplied file and tag each amino acid residue according to their `TMs` and finally save all the features into the `*.csv file`.
+    b) This KNIME workflow process the 7(a) i-iv files and tag each amino acid residue according to their `TMs` and finally save all the features into the `*.csv file`.

-        Use the following KNIME workflow under Feature Embedding to process the all the above 4 input file.
+        Use the following KNIME workflow under Feature Embedding to process all the above 4 input file.
         GPCR_PLIP_KNIME_WORKFLOW.knwf

 8. After receiving the feature matrix from `step.7`, the various machine learning model can be built using the following Jupyter Notebook.
 However, this notebook shows the best-selected model from binary and multiclass.

-        Use `train, validate and test` the binary and multiclass classification model, the following Jupyter Notebook file under Model Building Folder can be used.
+        To `train, validate and test` the binary and multiclass classification model, use the following Jupyter Notebook file under Model Building Folder.

         BINARY_OPT_GPCR_PLIP_CLASSIFICATION_MODELS.ipynb
         MULTICLASS_OPT_GPCR_PLIP_CLASSIFICATION_MODELS.ipynb